digitaltrails/onvifeye/README.md

 Beyond standard Python3, the following additional libraries are required:
  - onvif-zeep-async (pip install onvif-zeep-async)
- - ffmpeg-python (pip install ffmpeg-python). __Take care not to confuse ffmpeg-python with python-ffmpeg the two are different ffmpeg python implementations.__
+ - ffmpeg-python (pip3 install ffmpeg-python). __Take care not to confuse ffmpeg-python with python-ffmpeg the two are different ffmpeg python implementations.__